-Try to go with 2 colors that are closely placed together on the color wheel.
+For an ombre wall, Try to go with 2 colors that are closely placed together on the color wheel.
 Here is a color wheel we grabbed from Sessions College that you can look at.

 The ombre wall we painted using pink and yellow paint turned out amazing.
 The 2 paint colors blended together seamlessly.

-*Please be sure to read this entire article before beginning your project to make sure you understand the steps that are coming up.
+Be sure to read this entire article before beginning your project to make sure you understand the steps that are coming up.
 This will help you as you go.

-1. Safely remove anything on the wall that you don't want to paint over, such as wall covers.
+Step 1: Safely remove anything on the wall that you don't want to paint over, such as wall covers.
 This is the point where you would want to fill any holes in the wall as well.

-3. Decide where your colors will meet and draw a light line with pencil.
+Step 3: Decide where your colors will meet and draw a light line with pencil.
 Next, paint the trim in your colors.
 I chose my colors to meet at the halfway point of my wall, so I painted my ceiling trim and any areas around doors and closets near the top in my yellow and did the same around the bottom for the pink.

-If you are doing the same, you can use saran wrap around your roller and paint to keep it wet until you continue.
+Use saran wrap around your roller and paint to keep it wet until you continue.

-6. Paint a thick stripe of this newly blended color (color 3) with your roller, right along the line of where color 1 and color 2 meet.
+Step 2: Paint a thick stripe of this newly blended color (color 3) with your roller, right along the line of where color 1 and color 2 meet.

 *In container 4, you will add more of color 1, slightly changing the color (color 4)